Posterizedsoul/Akane-Discordbot/README.md

 Help cog has been removed because it was causing some weird problems.
 Add your own if you want to host this bot.

 All the scraping scripts are/will-be available in Fluby repository.
-Switched to API's instead of scrapping everything on my own and bot runs much faster now.
+Switched to API's instead of scrapping everything on my own.

-This bot is entirely written in Discord.py and shall be entirely re-written in other libraries(if I am not lazy) possibly to hikari/nextcord/pycord.
+This bot is entirely written in Discord.py and shall be entirely re-written in other libraries(if I am not lazy) possibly with hikari/nextcord/pycord.
 Warning this bot was written for my personal use in my server so some functionality has been removed before uploading it to github.